Knot Weight Systems from Graded Symplectic Geometry: Graph Complex

 The graph chain associated with the CE chain Eq.\ref{ECE_chain} is the formal sum over equivalence classes of graphs with $p$ internal and $q$ peripheral vertices \bea (f_1,f_2,\cdots,f_p)\otimes [g_1|g_2|\cdots|g_q]\Rightarrow \sum_{[\Gamma_{p,q}]}~\big(\tilde\beta_{\Gamma_{p,q}}F\big)[\Gamma_{p,q}]\Big|_{t=s=\xi=\eta=0}+\textrm{perm}, \eea where perm denotes the permutations among $f$'s and cyclic permutations among $g$'s with the sign factor as in Eq.\ref{sym_prop} and Eq.\ref{cyc_sym_prop}.

-\emph{We shall call all of the operations above together as $\beta$}, forming one way of the correspondence Eq.\ref{CE_Gph_correspondence}.
-Trivially, by restricting $q=0$, all the above results works for the non-extended graph complex. \begin{remark}We also observe that the definition of $\deg c^{\sbullet,\sbullet}$ in Eq.\ref{deg_cochain} is nothing but the (mod 2) degree of the operator $\beta$.\end{remark}
+\emph{We shall denote collectively all the above operations as $\beta$}, forming one way of the correspondence Eq.\ref{CE_Gph_correspondence}.
+Trivially, by restricting $q=0$, all the previous assignments yield a map with values in the non-extended graph complex. \begin{remark}We also observe that the definition of $\deg c^{\sbullet,\sbullet}$ in Eq.\ref{deg_cochain} is nothing but the (mod 2) degree of the operator $\beta$.\end{remark}